jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 For non-Tiller users, you won't be able to link your accounts and fill your workbook using Tiller Money Feeds, but the rest of the information in the guides above for setting up your foundation sheets is still applicable.

-Next, it's time to configure your accounts (https://help.tillerhq.com/en/articles/3250970-reviewing-balances-customizing-accounts) and categories (https://help.tillerhq.com/en/articles/3250769-customizing-categories).
-You can verify your accounts are setup correctly by inspecting the Balances sheet.
+To import existing transactions and balance history records, you can copy-paste them directly into the transaction and balance history foundation sheets.
+Ensure that the data matches the schema of these tables (ie. column structure and formats) as closely as possible before copying, as mismatches can create problems when refreshing the data.

-The workbook will initially contain some placeholder data in the foundation sheets intended to be overwritten with your data.
+The workbook initially contains placeholder data in the foundation sheets intended to be overwritten with your data.
 The purpose of this placeholder data is to help keep the workbook in a valid state, as removing all data can cause errors and changes to pivot table configurations.
-Overwrite and add to this sample data first then delete it rather than deleting it first to reduce the likelihood of problems.
+Overwrite and add to this sample data rather than deleting it first to reduce the likelihood of problems.
 Take extra care not to perform a data refresh when no data is present.
 If you do, you will likely be better off starting again from a fresh workbook rather than trying to address the issues.

+Finally, it's time to configure your accounts (https://help.tillerhq.com/en/articles/3250970-reviewing-balances-customizing-accounts) and categories (https://help.tillerhq.com/en/articles/3250769-customizing-categories).
+You can verify your accounts are setup correctly by inspecting the Balances sheet.
 # General Usage

 ## Updating Data